-We are a leader in developing, manufacturing and/or marketing sorbent products.
-Our sorbent products are principally produced from clay minerals, primarily consisting of montmorillonite and attapulgite and, to a lesser extent, other clay-like sorbent materials, such as Antelope shale, which we refer to collectively as our "clay" or our "minerals."
+Oil-Dri is a leader in developing, manufacturing and/or marketing sorbent products.
+Our sorbent products are principally produced from hydrated aluminosilicate minerals, primarily consisting of calcium bentonite, attapulgite and diatomaceous shale, which we refer to collectively as our "clay" or our "minerals."
 Our sorbent technologies include absorbent and adsorbent products.
 Absorbents, like sponges, draw liquids up into their many pores.
 Examples of our absorbent clay products are Cat's Pride and Jonny Cat branded premium cat litter, as well as other private label cat litters.
-We also produce Oil-Dri branded floor absorbents, Amlan branded animal health and nutrition solutions for livestock, and Agsorb and Verge agricultural chemical carriers.
+Additional examples are our Oil-Dri branded floor absorbents, Amlan branded animal health and nutrition solutions for livestock, and Agsorb and Verge agricultural chemical carriers.
 Adsorbent products attract impurities in liquids, such as metals and surfactants, and form low-level chemical bonds.
 Examples of our adsorbent products are Pure-Flo, Perform and Select bleaching clay products, which act as a filtration media for edible oils, fats and tallows.
 Also, our Ultra-Clear product serves as a purification aid for petroleum-based oils and by-products.
 We also sell some nonclay-based products, such as our Oil-Dri synthetic sorbents used for industrial cleanup.
 Our principal products are described in more detail below.